 - Résumé or CV (optional).

 - Two letters of recommendation.
-In the online application, you will need to supply names and contact details of two people who can attest to your professional competence, academic preparation and potential for graduate work.
+In the online application, you will need to supply names and contact details of one academic reference and one professional reference who can attest to your professional competence, academic preparation and potential for graduate work.
 If your GPA is below 3.0 or you are an international student (have an international transcript), three letters are required.
 Graduate Studies will contact your references with instructions regarding the letters.

 - TOEFL or IELTS score reports for applicants whose native language is not English.

 Carefully follow the instructions on the application site.

 - Upload the above documents in the online application

 - Academic Program: Learning, Teaching & Curriculum/Teaching English to Speakers of Other Languages-TESOL-Distance (MEd)

 - TOEFL or IELTS scores: Institution Code 6875 (if applicable)

 For information about academic issues or course content, please contact